CIS565-Fall-2019/Project3-CUDA-Path-Tracer/README.md

 My guess is although we may not see a speed up in run time we may see a pretty significant reduction in power from the GPU.

+The above chart shows us the time spent doing our sorting we can see almost an exponential decay in time spent as depth increases.

 ### Anti-aliasing

 The idea behind anti aliasing is to add some jitter or randomness to the camera rays.
 Instead of having the rays shoot out the same direction every time we add a slight random offset.
 This has the rays bounce in different possibly more interesting directions to accumlate color.
 What we see with the anti aliasing is edges become a bit smoother.
 This technique is essentially free because all we are doing is adding some randomness to the input rays.